 Overnight: Uzlina Island

-Fishponds, associated flooded meadows, woodlands, and small pans, situated on a neighboring island, will feature on today’s birding ventures as we walk around this fantastic species-rich area.
+Fishponds, associated flooded meadows, woodlands, and small pans, situated on a neighboring island, will be the exciting areas we will be birding today as we walk around this fantastic species-rich area.

 Birds of prey here include White-tailed Eagle, Eurasian Hobby, and Western Marsh Harrier, while wildfowl species will be evident, such as Greylag Goose, Common Shelduck, Mute Swan, Northern Shoveler, Eurasian Teal, and Gadwall.
 Other waterbirds are numerous, and we should be able to find Black Stork, Eurasian Spoonbill, Dalmatian Pelican, Great White Pelican, Eurasian Bittern, Great Crested Grebe, all the European species of egrets and herons, and Glossy Ibis.